marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

       - Each function has a custom error handler that calls a unique set of cleanups depending on how deep the initialization has progressed.
 Finally, the handler calls `return EXIT_FAILURE`
-      - The `initWhatever` functions should return `BOOL`s that bubble up problems
+      - The `somethingInit` functions should return `BOOL`s that bubble up problems

   - Running Error Handler